Docs

 }

-In this example, AuthenticationManagerBuilder — used in Spring Boot 2 — is replaced by UserDetailsService.
+In the example here, AuthenticationManagerBuilder — used in Spring Boot 2 — is replaced by UserDetailsService.
 Also, http.authorizeRequests().antMatchers() is replaced with http.authorizeHttpRequests(auth → auth.requestMatchers()).

 Java Version